cybernetics-io/redcar/README.md

 * **Reliable**: high-performance memory storage engine and persistent back-end data warehouse.
 * **Secure**: optional SSL client cert authentication.

-> If you want a more comprehensive understanding of Redcar, please go to [PRFAQ][pr-faq].
+> If you want a more comprehensive understanding of Redcar, please go to [Redcar][redcar].

 ## Contents